 This type of baldness is common among men because it is linked to dihydrotestosterone (DHT) sensitivity, a byproduct of testosterone.
 When your body has more DHT, sensitive hair follicles respond by shrinking.
 The shrinking reduces the life span of your hair and causes more hair fall.

-The most common sign of androgenetic alopecia has a receding hairline, but sometimes it is possible to have a thinning crown.
+The most common sign of androgenetic alopecia is a receding hairline, but sometimes it is possible to have a thinning crown.
 Since androgenetic alopecia is genetic, people with bald family members have greater chances of going bald.

 2- Stress and strong emotions